shrunalisalian/shrunalisalian/README.md

 # Hi, I'm Shrunali 👋

-💻 Software Engineer – AI/ML | 🚀 Aspiring Top 1% SDE | 📍 Seattle
+💻 Software Engineer – AI/ML | 📍 Seattle

 I build intelligent systems at the intersection of **Computer Vision, NLP, and Agentic AI**.
 Passionate about **deep learning, optimization, and assistive technologies**, with hands-on experience from startups to research labs.